 We loved using sheep’s wool in our van insulation project for the following reasons:

-By absorbing moisture and condensation, sheep’s wool helps keep your camper van dry and mold free.
-Best of all, when wool absorbs moisture, the material does not lose it’s insulative properties.
-And when ambient air dries out during the day, moisture is then released from the wool back into the air without promoting the growth of mold or mildew.
+- Reduces Risk Of Mold Growth – By absorbing moisture and condensation, sheep’s wool helps keep your camper van dry and mold-free.
+Best of all, when wool absorbs moisture, the material does not lose its insulative properties.
+When ambient air dries out during the day, moisture is released from the wool back into the air without promoting mold or mildew growth.

-If you consider yourself a light sleeper, adding sheep’s wool can really help to dampen external noises.
-Trust us, it can get loud when over-nighting at Walmart and truck stop gas stations.
+- Fantastic Noise Insulation – If you consider yourself a light sleeper, adding sheep’s wool can really help to dampen external noises.
+It can get loud overnight at Walmart, and truck stop gas stations.

-No sheep were harmed in the making of this insulation material.
+- Renewable Resource – No sheep were harmed in making this insulation material.
 We loved that sheep’s wool for camper van insulation is a sustainable and renewable resource.